 With fresh perspectives from three Non-Executive Directors that have joined over the past two years, each of whom bring a wealth of skills and experience, the Board now comprises eight members, four of whom are qualified accountants and five that have technical and commercial experience in the power converter industry.
 Terry Twigger and Polly Williams both have considerable public company experience at board level.

+In the following pages we set out our approach to corporate governance.
+Under the Singapore Companies Act, Chapter 50, the Company is not required to follow the Singapore Corporate Governance Code.
 The Company has voluntarily agreed to the principles of corporate governance contained in the UK Corporate Governance Code (the "Code") as required under the Listing Rules of the Financial Services Authority of the United Kingdom.

-Every company should be headed by an effective board which is collectively responsible for the long-term success of the Company.
+Every company should be headed by an effective Board which is collectively responsible for the long-term success of the company.

 The following matters are specifically reserved for the Board's decision:

 There should be a clear division of responsibilities at the head of the company between the running of the board and the executive responsibility for the running of the Company's business.
 No one individual should have unfettered power of decision.